bcgov/nr-repository-composer/README.md

 ## Building the image

 The Dockerfile can be built by running './build.sh'.
-The image will be tagged as 'nr-pipeline-template' locally.
+The image will be tagged as 'nr-repository-composer' locally.

 # License